-To determine whether the ACE and purine-rich enhancers require the same or different enhancer-binding factors for their activities, splicing of 4.11.12 was challenged with RNAs containing the cTNT exon 5 enhancer and two mutants that increase or decrease exon 5 enhancer activity in vivo.
-These RNAs were used previously to demonstrate that the strength of the purine-rich enhancer directly correlates with binding affinity for four members of the SR protein family of essential splicing factors, SRp30a, SRp40, SRp55, and SRp75 (32).
-The results presented in Figure 7 demonstrate that the UP and WT cTNT purine-rich enhancers titrate factors required for ACEdependent splicing.
+results presented in Fig. 7 demonstrate that the improved (UP) and natural (WT) cTNT purine-rich enhancers titrate factors required for ACE-dependent splicing.
 Furthermore, the levels of competition by the three enhancers directly correlate with their binding affinities for SR proteins (32).
-Competition is not due to general titration of SR proteins or other general splicing factors since cTNT exon 5 does not compete splicing of three precursor RNAs that lack purine-rich or A/C-rich enhancers (data not shown).
+Competition is not due to general titration of SR proteins or other general splicing factors, since cTNT exon 5 does not compete splicing of three precursor RNAs that lack purine-rich enhancers or ACEs (data not shown).
 Therefore, we conclude that at least one of the factors that binds to the cTNT purine-rich enhancer is required for splicing activity of the ACE-containing exon.

 RNA elements rich in adenosines and cytosines have recently been shown to affect RNA processing in several experimental systems (Table 2).
-All but two of the elements shown in Table 2 are naturally occurring splicing enhancers (Drosophila dsx, cTNT exon 16, and calcitonin/CGRP exon 4), while human B-globin splicing was stimulated by a mutation of 6 Us to 6 Cs in a heterologous exon sequence (B-globin/URA3 chimera).
-The HSV-TK fragment allows cytoplasmic accumulation of an otherwise unstable intronless human B-globin mRNA by an unknown mechanism (24).
+All but two of the elements shown in Table 2 are naturally occurring splicing enhancers (Drosophila dsx, cTNT exon 16, and calcitonin/CGRP exon 4), while human $\beta$ -globin splicing was stimulated by a mutation of six uracils to six cytosines in a heterologous exon sequence ( $\beta$ globin/URA3 chimera).
+The herpes simplex virus thymidine kinase fragment allows cytoplasmic accumulation of an otherwise-unstable intronless human β-globin mRNA by an unknown mechanism (24).
 Identification of the ACE-like motif in the Drosophila dsx enhancer is particularly intriguing.
-To determine whether a single copy of the 13 nucleotide dsx element functions in a vertebrate exon, a sequence that is found in three of the six repeats (31) was inserted into the selectable exon cassette and was tested in both the globin and cTNT minigenes in QT35 cells (Figure 8).
-In both minigenes, the dsx element is one of the strongest enhancers tested (Figure 8, lanes 1 and 4).
+To analyze dsx enhancer activity in vertebrate cells, a sequence that is found in three of the six dsx repeats was inserted into the selectable exon cassette and was tested in both the globin and cTNT minigenes in QT35 cells (Fig. 8).
+In both minigenes, the dsx element was one of the strongest enhancers tested (Fig. 8, lanes 1 and 4).
 To determine the sequence requirements for dsx enhancer activity in vertebrate cells, we introduced separate mutations into the T/C-rich 5' region and the A/C-rich 3' region.
-A three nucleotide substitution in the A/C-rich segment of the motif significantly decreased enhancer activity (dsx mu2, lanes 3 and 6).
-Mutation of the first two nucleotides from TC -> GA (dsx mu1, lanes 2 and 5) also decreased enhancer activity.
+A 3-nucleotide substitution in the A/C-rich segment of the motif significantly decreased enhancer activity (Fig. 8, lanes 3 and 6).
+Mutation of the first two nucleotides from TC to GA (Fig. 8, lanes 2 and 5) also decreased enhancer activity.
 This mutation has been shown to prevent Tra2 binding and to inactivate Tra/Tra2-dependent splicing in transfected Drosophila Kc cells (21).
 Our results demonstrate that a single copy of the Drosophila dsx repeat element strongly enhances splicing of vertebrate splice sites in vertebrate cells.
 Furthermore, the sequence requirements for enhancer activity in vertebrate cells include but are not limited to the ACE-like region.